Gaia Gai: Arrest and death

-In June 1935, he was dismissed from all his posts and the army and was also expelled from the Communist party.
+In June 1935, he was dismissed from all his posts and the army and was also expelled from the Communist Party.
 On 3 July 1935, he was arrested and accused of "creating a military-fascist organization in the Red Army" by the Military Collegium of the Supreme Court of the USSR.
 He was also accused of having a private conversation with a non-party member while drunk and stating, "it is necessary to remove Stalin".
-On 15 October 1935, Bzhishkian was sentenced by the Special Council of the NKVD on charges of involvement in a counter-revolutionary group to 5 years in detention camps.
+On 15 October 1935, Gai was sentenced by the Special Council of the NKVD on charges of involvement in a counter-revolutionary group to 5 years in detention camps.
 While being sent to the Yaroslavl prison on 22 October 1935, he escaped, but after a few days he was arrested by the NKVD.

 He spent two years in detention.
-On 11 December 1937, during the Great Purge, Bzhishkian was shot.
+On 11 December 1937, during the Great Purge, Gai was shot.
 His books were declared politically harmful and banned.
 After Stalin's death, he was rehabilitated on 21 January 1956 and restored to the party posthumously.

 Memory

-The town of Gai, Armenia, was renamed in his honor.
-A USSR postage stamp of Bzhishkian's portrait was made in 1967.
-The passenger river motor ship (riverboat) Komdiv Gai (Комдив Гай, 1963) bears his name, although according to his rank, it should be Komkor Gai, as Gai was a Commander of Corps.
-There are streets named after him in the cities of Grodno, Minsk, Samara, Orenburg and Stary Oskol.
-Guy Boulevard in Togliatti is also named for Bzhishkian.
+The village of Gai in Armenia was renamed in his honor.
+A USSR postage stamp with Gai's portrait was made in 1967.
+The passenger river motor ship (riverboat) Komdiv Gai (Комдив Гай, 1963) bears his name.
+There are streets named after him in the cities of Yerevan, Grodno, Minsk, Samara, Orenburg, Tolyatti, and Stary Oskol.